last30days: Research Any Topic from the Last 30 Days

 [topic]→ GENERAL

+TARGET_TOOL is where user will use prompts (if specified).
+Only set when query contains "for [tool]".
 Do NOT ask about target tool before research.
 Research first, ask after.

-Display your parsing before any research:
+1c.
+Display parsing before research

 Parsed intent: